DME Medical Billing Modifiers – All You Need to Know

 Durable medical equipment (DME) billing is a highly complicated process since it involves too many inclusions and a small detailing miss out may lead to rejection/denial of claims.
 In such additions, modifiers play an important role along with HCPCS codes according to the DME supplies.
-Modifiers provide the detailing/description of the DME item and decides the processing of claims raised on DME.
-Along with HCPCS code, DME medical billing also includes an ICD-10 diagnosis code that determines the medical condition for which the item has been prescribed.
+Modifiers provide the detailing/description of the DME item and decide the processing of claims raised on DME.
+Along with the HCPCS code, DME medical billing also includes an ICD-10 diagnosis code that determines the medical condition for which the item has been prescribed.

 Common modifiers – RR for rental

 UE for purchase of new equipment

 Categories for using common modifiers

 Use modifiers RR, NU, and UE for the following categories:

 - Items that require frequent and substantial servicing

 When it comes to capped rentals, along with RR, the following modifiers should be added to determine the rental period:

 KH- for the initial claim and first-month rental